-- Persistent comments or questions of a sexual nature. - A supervisor who gives an employee a raise in exchange for submitting to sexual advances. - Sexually explicit statements, questions, jokes, or anecdotes. - Unwelcome touching, patting, hugging, kissing, or brushing against an individual's body. - Remarks of a sexual nature about an individual's clothing, body, or speculations about previous sexual experiences. - Persistent, unwanted attempts to change a professional relationship to an amorous relationship.
+- Persistent comments or questions of a sexual nature. - A supervisor who gives an employee a raise in exchange for submitting to sexual advances. - An instructor who promises a student a better grade in exchange for sexual favors. - Sexually explicit statements, questions, jokes, or anecdotes.

-- Direct or indirect propositions for sexual activity. - Unwelcome letters, emails, texts, telephone calls, or other communications referring to or depicting sexual activities. - Sexual Violence: is a type of sexual discrimination and harassment.
-Nonconsensual sexual intercourse, nonconsensual sexual contact, domestic violence, dating violence, and stalking are all types of sexual violence.
-Occurrences of sexual violence falling under the jurisdiction of Title IX are addressed under the Title IX Grievance Procedures. - Nonconsensual sexual intercourse is any sexual intercourse (anal, oral, or vaginal), however slight, with any object, by a person upon another person, that is without consent and/or by force.
-Sexual intercourse includes anal or vaginal penetration by a penis, tongue, finger, or object, or oral copulation by mouth to genital contact or genital to mouth contact. - Nonconsensual sexual contact is any intentional sexual touching, however slight, with any object, by a person upon another person that is without consent and/or by force.
-Sexual touching includes any bodily contact with the breasts, groin, mouth, or other bodily orifice of another individual, or any other bodily contact in a sexual manner. - Domestic violence includes asserted violent misdemeanor and felony offenses committed by the victim's current or former spouse, current or former cohabitant, person similarly situated under domestic or family violence law, or anyone else protected under domestic or family violence law. - Dating violence means violence by a person who has been in a romantic or intimate relationship with the victim.
-Whether there was such relationship will be gauged by its length, type, and frequency of interaction. - Stalking means intentional and repeated harassment or following of another person, which places that person in reasonable fear that the perpetrator intends to injure, intimidate, or harass that person.
+- Unwelcome touching, patting, hugging, kissing, or brushing against an individual's body. - Remarks of a sexual nature about an individual's clothing, body, or speculations about previous sexual experiences. - Persistent, unwanted attempts to change a professional relationship to an amorous relationship. - Direct or indirect propositions for sexual activity. - Unwelcome letters, emails, texts, telephone calls, or other communications referring to or depicting sexual activities. - 10.
+Sexual Violence: is a type of sexual discrimination and harassment.
+Nonconsensual sexual intercourse, nonconsensual sexual contact, domestic violence, dating violence, and stalking are all types of sexual violence. - a.
+Nonconsensual sexual intercourse is any sexual intercourse (anal, oral, or vaginal), however slight, with any object, by a person upon another person, that is without consent and/or by force.
+Sexual intercourse includes anal or vaginal penetration by a penis, tongue, finger, or object, or oral copulation by mouth to genital contact or genital to mouth contact. - b.
+Nonconsensual sexual contact is any intentional sexual touching, however slight, with any object, by a person upon another person that is without consent and/or by force.
+Sexual touching includes any bodily contact with the breasts, groin, mouth, or other bodily orifice of another individual, or any other bodily contact in a sexual manner. - c.
+Domestic violence includes asserted violent misdemeanor and felony offenses committed by the victim's current or former spouse, current or former cohabitant, person similarly situated under domestic or family violence law, or anyone else protected under domestic or family violence law. - d.
+Dating violence means violence by a person who has been in a romantic or intimate relationship with the victim.
+Whether there was such relationship will be gauged by its length, type, and frequency of interaction. - e.
+Stalking means intentional and repeated harassment or following of another person, which places that person in reasonable fear that the perpetrator intends to injure, intimidate, or harass that person.
 Stalking also includes instances where the perpetrator knows or reasonably should know that the person is frightened, intimidated, or harassed, even if the perpetrator lacks such intent.

-2. WHO MAY FILE A COMPLAINT
+C. WHO MAY FILE A COMPLAINT

 Any employee, applicant, student or visitor of the College may file a complaint.
 Complaints may be submitted in writing or verbally.
 The College encourages the timely reporting of any incidents of discrimination or harassment.
-Any person submitting a discrimination complaint shall be provided with a written copy of the College's anti-discrimination policies and procedures.
+For complainants who wish to submit a written complaint, a formal complaint form is available online at: www.shoreline.edu/title-ix.
+Hardcopies of the complaint form are available at the following locations on campus: